OpenTracksApp/OpenTracks/.github/ISSUE_TEMPLATE/technical_debt.md

 1. Provide file name where the technical debt is found

 **To Reproduce**

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
-5. Copy paste the code fragment which contains the technical debt. !!
+1. Copy paste the code fragment which contains the technical debt.

 If applicable:
 * add screenshots